-Memberships and Peers: GD is a member of the S&P 500 and a member of the Broad Dividend Achievers™ Index.
-The company's peer group includes: The Boeing Co.
-(BA) with a 2.4% yield, Lockheed Martin Corporation (LMT) with a 3.2% yield and Textron Inc. (TXT) with a 0.2% yield.
+Peers: The company's peer group includes: The Boeing Co.
+(BA) with a 2.7% yield, Lockheed Martin Corporation (LMT) with a 2.9% yield and Textron Inc. (TXT) with a 0.2% yield.

-Conclusion: GD did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.
-This quantitatively ranks GD as a 2-Star Weak stock.
+Conclusion: GD did not earn any Stars in the Fair Value section, earned three Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of three Stars.
+This quantitatively ranks GD as a 3-Star Hold stock.

 GD, with its diversified offerings, is in one of the best positions to survive defense spending cuts.
 The company's Aerospace business continues to enjoy a significant backlog for large-cabin aircraft, and should remain strong over the next several years.
-There is an opportunity to see margins expand as production becomes increasingly efficient.
+This should continue with the production ramp up of its new G650 and G280 models.

 The company has a pristine balance sheet with low free cash flow payout and debt to total capital.
-GD keeps its yield competitive through annual dividend increases, with the most recent increase of 10.7% coming in March 2014.
-GD is currently trading above its calculated fair value price of $71.45.
+GD keeps its yield competitive through annual dividend increases.
+GD is currently trading above its calculated fair value price of $98.14.
 This is a solid company and I will continue to look for opportunities to add to my position.